-Although many people grow up with the mindset that they must go to college and do a four-year degree course, this isn’t the only option.
+Although many people grow up believing they must go to college and do a four-year degree course, this isn’t the only option.
 In fact, plenty of other options are open to those who don’t feel that college is right for them, and many of the possible trades available can be highly lucrative.
-Let’s look at some of the best careers open to those who choose to go to trade school instead of college.
+Let’s look at some of the best careers open to those who attend trade school instead of college.

 Construction Managers